RaulPPelaez/UAMMD/docs/System.rst

 **************

 You can access a Xorshift128plus random generator from System.
 This generator should be used for things like seeding other generators, maybe creating initial configurations.

+.. cpp:function:: Xorshift128plus& System::rng();

+	Returns a reference to the System's random number generator.

 .. code:: cpp